emsesp/docs/Home.md

 ## DISCLAIMER

+> [!ATTENTION]
-!> This code and libraries were developed from information gathered on the internet and many hours of reverse engineering the communications between the EMS bus and thermostats.
+> This code and libraries were developed from information gathered on the internet and many hours of reverse engineering the communications between the EMS bus and thermostats.
 It is **not** based on any official documentation or supported libraries from Buderus/Junkers/Nefit (and associated companies) and therefore there are no guarantees whatsoever regarding the safety of your devices and/or their settings, or the accuracy of the information provided.